 Give positive feedback.
 Take the time to also let representatives know when they have done something of which you particularly approve.

 Finding Your Representatives

-The Common Cause website has a Find Your Representative link that provides a personalized list of all your elected officials from President to your county supervisors based on the mailing address you provide.
-The site will ask if you want to be added to their mailing list, but you may decline.
+The Florida Department of State website has a link that provides a personalized list of all your elected officials from President to your county supervisors based on the mailing address you provide.